74Thirsty/gnoman-cli/README.md

 ## Mission Control CLI

-GNOMAN v0.2.0 introduces an argparse-powered command surface.
+GNOMAN v0.3.0 expands the argparse-powered surface with sync, graphing, autopilot, and incident recovery workflows.
 Launch it with:

 ```bash
 python -m gnoman --help